 A CTFS sensor will then show the current temperature of the sample water, and if flow is on or off.
 This page also shows a voltage representing the amount of flow and at what point above which flow is considered ON.

-A corrosion rate sensor has a pitting note and lists the metallurgy of the tips.
 Driver cards have a list of other items that are used for factory tracking and troubleshooting.

 HINT